Appearance

 Apply color mapping to visualize patterns in your data:

-- In the Sidebar, browse the Annotations list
+- In the Sidebar, browse the Features list

-- Click the Categorical tab to see cell type annotations
+- Click the Categorical tab to see cell type features

-- The map updates to show data points colored by the selected annotation
+- The map updates to show data points colored by the selected feature

 - Categorical - Discrete categories like cell types or clusters